Cream, white, red, brown, golden, gray

 Giving your pet jobs such as herding animals can benefit their overall well-being.
 They also enjoy puzzles, races, agility courses, and toys that will have multiple functions.
 This will keep your dog from destructive behaviors that can take over if they become bored.
 Unfortunately, boredom is one of this dog’s personality quirks.

-If they are not given the proper attention and daily activity, they will quickly turn their energies into behaviors that are not appropriate.
+If your Malamute Husky Mix is not given the proper attention and daily activity, they will quickly turn their energies into behaviors that are not appropriate.
 They have been known to chew, dig, burrow, and engage in other behaviors that will leave you shaking your head.

 The Alusky is eager to please their owners, but they require a pack leader and a firm hand.
 We did mention above that this particular canine has a good memory.
 This is particularly important when it comes to training.
 Aggression or violence towards the dog will be remembered long after the time has passed.
 Not only will it not aid you in their proper training, but they are less likely to follow your commands.